LashcaPieterse/Simplify/README.md

 Alternatively, run the Next.js app (`npm run dev`) and browse to `http://localhost:3000/studio`.

-## Database (SQLite locally, Supabase/Postgres in production)
+## Database (Supabase/Postgres across environments)

-- **Local development:** uses SQLite by default via `prisma/schema.prisma` and the migrations in `prisma/migrations`.
-Point `DATABASE_URL` at a SQLite file (e.g., `file:./dev.db`) in `.env.local`, then run `npx prisma migrate dev` to stay in sync.
+- **Single Prisma schema:** `prisma/schema.prisma` now targets Postgres/Supabase everywhere, backed by the migrations in `prisma/migrations`.
-- **Production (Supabase/Postgres):** use the Postgres-specific schema at `prisma/supabase/schema.prisma` and migrations in `prisma/supabase/migrations`.
-Set `DATABASE_URL` to your Supabase connection string (with `sslmode=require`) and deploy with `npx prisma migrate deploy --schema prisma/supabase/schema.prisma`.
+- **Local + production workflow:** point `DATABASE_URL` at your Supabase Postgres URL (include `?sslmode=require`) and run `npx prisma migrate dev` locally to evolve the schema.
+Deploy the same migrations to Supabase with `npx prisma migrate deploy` once you’re ready.
-- Keep the two environments separate: the default schema/migrations remain SQLite-friendly for quick local iteration, while the Supabase schema/migrations target Postgres for deployment.
+- **Safety while shipping the MVP:** until you spin up a separate dev Supabase project, be careful not to point your local environment at the production database.
+As soon as the MVP stabilizes, create a dedicated dev Supabase project (or schema) so you can iterate without touching production data.

 ## ISR revalidation webhook